 Tripe Marketing Board board members are appointed for periods of between 3 months and 15 years.
 The are hand-selected for their skills, knowledge and family connections, as well as for their love of tripe.
 Board members are unpaid.
 Vacancies occasionally occur on the board, so if you are interested keep an eye out on our jobs page.

-Sir Norman Wrassle is the charismatic and sometimes outspoken chairman of the Tripe Marketing Bord, the UK’s leading agency for the promotion of tripe.
+Sir Norman Wrassle is the charismatic and sometimes outspoken chairman of the Tripe Marketing Board, the UK’s leading agency for the promotion of tripe.

-He left school at the age of 16 and began selling pickled cucumbers from a stall on Wigan market.
+After leaving school at the age of 16, he began selling pickled cucumbers from a stall on Wigan market.
 At the age of 18 he was seriously injured when he fell off the back of a lorry, but made a full recovery and is now not only a highly respected businessman but considered to be one of the leading experts on tripe in the whole of the north of England.

 He is never happier than when called upon to talk tripe at conferences, society meetings or on the radio, which he has always seen as the perfect medium for tripe.